Conj43/BetBoard/README.md

 - This app is for educational and tracking purposes only
 - No actual money or gambling transactions occur within the app
 - Users are responsible for complying with local gambling laws
-- AI predictions are for informational purposes and not guaranteed outcomes
+- Predictions are for informational purposes and not guaranteed outcomes

 ## License